Why did you choose a career in the languages industry?

 If you were stranded on a desert island, which colleague would you want with you?

-If I had to pick just one, I’d say Bethanie.
+If I had to pick just one, I’d say Alice.
 She’s pretty unflappable in a crisis, comes with bags of common sense and would come fully equipped with her excellent beach chic dress sense.